A college’s basketball team protested the Capitol riot. Its president then forced it to forfeit.

 “It’s bigger than us, and we don’t want to have the season taken away from us,” forward Stanley Christian told ESPN.
 “We feel like we’re in a great position to bring this school a title.
 So we’ll stay in the locker room during the national anthem.
 They don’t want any more backlash, and we would definitely take a knee during the anthem.”

 Christian had been considering some form of peaceful protest dating back to last season, but last month’s Capitol insurrection spurred him and his teammates to act.
-Their protest attracted local and social media attention, leading president David Olive to suspend the team.
+Their protest attracted local and social media attention, leading David Olive, the college’s president, to suspend the team.

 Bluefield College football player Jewels Gray, who told ESPN that he is close with members of the basketball team, said Olive told players “we can kneel and they’d support and be behind us, 100 percent,” before this season.

 Players started kneeling late last month.
-One video shows them kneeling while wearing black shirts that read “Unity” on the back, with their heads bowed.
+One video shows them kneeling with their heads bowed while wearing black shirts that read “Unity” on the back.

 The display was featured during a local news broadcast on Jan.
-30. Olive said in a statement that he met with Bluefield athletic director Tonia Walker and men’s basketball coach Richard Morgan two days later, telling Morgan “kneeling during the anthem would not be allowed going forward,” and telling Walker “to communicate this prohibition to all the head coaches so that similar incidents would not occur with other teams.”
+30. Olive said in a statement that he met with Bluefield Athletic Director Tonia Walker and men’s basketball coach Richard Morgan two days later, telling Morgan “kneeling during the anthem would not be allowed going forward,” and telling Walker “to communicate this prohibition to all the head coaches so that similar incidents would not occur with other teams.”

 “The basis for my decision stemmed from my own awareness of how kneeling is perceived by some in our country, and I did not think a number of our alumni, friends, and donors of the College would view the act of kneeling during the anthem in a positive way,” Olive said in the statement.
 “As I conveyed this to VP Walker and Coach Morgan, I denoted that anytime a student athlete puts on a jersey that says ‘Bluefield College’ on it, the message is no longer just the student athlete’s message but that it becomes the message of Bluefield College.
 Pointing to the already fractured and divided nature of our country, I did not want Bluefield College contributing to the further divide; rather, I wanted the College to bring people together in a united effort to address issues of racial injustice.”